lucapompei/ReactiveRest/README.md

     // Call API
     ReactiveAPI.call(httpRequest, consumerOnSuccess);

+    // Call API specifying the maximum attempts to use if an error occurs ReactiveAPI.call(httpRequest, consumerOnSuccess, 3);

     // Call API handling error
     ReactiveAPI.call(httpRequest, consumerOnSuccess, consumerOnError);

+    // Call API handling error and specifying the maximum attempts to use if an error occursù ReactiveAPI.call(httpRequest, consumerOnSuccess, consumerOnError, 3);
     ```

 For a better comprehension of ReactiveRest, some test classes are provided.